Spoke and Spade is an urban farm growing vegetables for a hyper-local community.

 - You, as you participate in traditional and sustainable food systems

-- Locals who entrust land
+- Locals who "own" and entrust land for me to grow food on

 - Farmers who mentor me